jpedro/jpedro.github.io/blog-decision.md

 ## Todos

-- [ ]  Add metadata (via comments) to pages, like tags, summary, created and have a script running from GitHub actions that generates the `tags/` index page.
+- [ ] Add metadata (via comments) to pages, like tags, summary, created etc...

+- [ ] Have a script running from GitHub actions that generates the `tags/` index page.

 - [ ] Add a comments section on each page.